zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_preprint_juniper.md

 #  # defaults to a download icon, use this if you want a link-out icon
 #  linksym: true

-# Link to the repository where the code is hostet
+# Link to the repository where the code is hosted
 code: https://github.com/Caleydo/lineage

-# Link to an official preprint server
-preprint_server:

 abstract: "
 Analyzing large, multivariate graphs is an important problem in many domains, yet such graphs are challenging to visualize.